This course stands independently as an introduction to the craft of Lost Wax Casting using the Shell investment technique.

 - Procedures for pouring molten metal

-Handouts covering course content will be provided and students will also be able to purchase moulding itemsfrom our foundry store.
+Students will also be able to purchase moulding items from our foundry store.
 If you require any products please let us know in advance so that we can ensure that they are ready for collection.

 Clothing / Footwear